alba-lang/lang-spec/sphinx/source/lang-elems/pattern-match.rst

 there is a corresponding pattern ``p``.

 In order to typecheck a clause we typecheck from left to right all arguments and finally the result type.
-We consider all variables in the type as substitutable.
+We consider all variables ``x``, ``y``, ... in the type as substitutable.
 Each typecheck step for one argument replaces the coresponding variable in the type by an expression from the pattern.

 At the start of the checking we have all variables in the type unassigned.
 In the ``i``\ th step all variables before the ``i``\ th variable of the type are